 Nuclear Medicine is used to diagnose diseases of the thyroid, bone, lung, liver, gallbladder, and heart.
 A very small radioactive dose is either injected or swallowed, which then travels to the intended area in question.
 A special camera then records the activity of the radioactive dose in the form of an image.
 Nuclear medicine is able to monitor the function of the heart and lungs for example.

-Screening and diagnostic mammograms are available.
-Breast biopsy services will begin in January.
+Screening and diagnostic mammograms, as well as guided breast biopsy procedures.
+Our Nurse Navigator is available to assist through the process.
 Financial assistance is available.
-For more information, please call Start Now at 618.332.6130.
+For more information, please call START NOW at 618.332.6130.

 An Upper GI, also known as an Upper Gastrointestinal examination, is an examination of the esophagus, stomach and first part of the small intestine.
 A special form of x-ray called fluoroscopy and an orally ingested contrast material called barium (a slightly flavored thick drink) is used.